How to Create and Apply a Network Access Rule

 Step_1_Add New Profile-Aug-27-2024-09-37-52-4451-PM

-In order to apply the policy that was created, navigate to the Default Control Policy drop-down menu, and select the preferred policy.
+To apply the policy created, navigate to the Default Control Policy drop-down menu and select the preferred policy.
 Only one policy may be applied to a Configuration Profile at a time.
 Once complete, select the Create button at the bottom of the menu.

 Step_2_New Config Profile_Default Control Policy-2